Little Pink

-Little Pink (小粉红 (xiǎo fěnhóng)) is a term used to describe young Chinese nationalists on the internet, particularly female-led groups in internet fandom subcultures.
+Little Pink (小粉红 (xiǎo fěnhóng)) is a term used to describe Chinese nationalists on the internet.
 They are primarily active on Chinese social media, with some active on social media sites blocked in China such as Facebook, Twitter, and Instagram.
-The term originated in 2008 to describe predominantly female nationalists and after 2015 it became more broadly applied regardless of gender.
+The term originated in 2008 to describe predominantly young female nationalists in internet fandom subcultures.
+After 2015, it became more broadly applied regardless of gender.

 History

 Little Pink is a term used to describe young Chinese nationalists on the internet, often referring to female-led groups in fandom subcultures.
-They developed notoriety for their self-organized online "expeditions" on various social media platforms through which they criticize individuals and groups with contrary views.
-They are primarily active on Chinese social media, with some active on social media sites blocked in China such as Twitter and Instagram.
+They developed notoriety for their collective self-organized online "expeditions" on various social media platforms through which they promote their own views of nationalism and criticize individuals and groups with contrary views.
+They are primarily active on Chinese social media, with some active on social media sites blocked in China such as Twitter, Instagram, and YouTube.
 Little Pinks use popular cultural elements like memes, emojis, and political irony to advocate for nationalist viewpoints.'

 The term Little Pink was coined in 2008.
 It originated when a group of Jinjiang Literature City users started strongly criticizing people who published posts containing negative views and news about China.
 Within the website, this group became known as the "Jinjiang Girl Group Concerned for the Country", or the Little Pink, which was the main color of the website's front page.
 In 2011, the Little Pink group from Jinjiang Literature City had disagreements with the website administrator and left to set up their own site.
 The term "Little Pink" became popularized after a quarrel on Weibo between female nationalists and the Weibo personality Daguguguji, who is known for his liberal stance.
 Daguguguji used the term in a derogatory sense.